jotavare/jotavare.github.io/docs/x86_assembly_nasm/first_program.md

 ### **Program Structure**
 - Divide the program into sections:
-  - `section .data` stores variables used in the program.
+  - `section .data` stores variables used in the program;
-  - `section .text` contains the actual code of the program.
+  - `section .text` contains the actual code of the program;

 ```c
 section .data